 • All federally-mandatory Medicaid services, inpatient hospital, outpatient, physician, lab/X-ray, family planning, nursing facility, home health, transportation

-• Comprehensive prescription drug coverage through OptumRx, $1.50 generic / $3.00 brand-name copays for most adults; LTSS members exempt; the 5-prescription-per-month adult cap was eliminated effective 7/1/2025
+• Comprehensive prescription drug coverage through OptumRx, with $1.50 generic / $3.00 brand-name copays for adults who are not in a nursing home, an HCBS waiver, or an ICF-MR (those members pay nothing).
+The 5-prescription-per-month adult cap was eliminated effective July 1, 2025, though the 2-brand-name-prescription-per-month limit remains.

 • Behavioral health and substance use disorder services, fully integrated with the medical benefit; no separate carve-out